-Common costs incurred for the administration of the various programs are allocated directly to those respective programs as incurred and/or utilizing predetermined allocation rates established by management.
-Common costs include the executive office and other support and general expenditures attributable to such programs.
-The executive office is allocated based on estimates of the relative time and efforts of such activities.
-Other support activities consist of information technology, human resources, and office management costs.
-These costs are allocated based on estimates of the relative utilization of such support activities.
+Common costs incurred for the administration of the various programs are allocated directly to these respective programs as incurred and/or utilizing predetermined allocation rates established by management.
+Common costs include information technology, general, facilities, and office management costs.
+These costs are allocated based on estimates of relative utilization of such support activities.